The towns, the castles & the vineyards of Chianti

-Leaving the Chiantigiana road and taking the SR429 you reach Radda in Chianti that even today preserves its original medieval look.
-The ancient walls still defend the center, today filled with maze-like streets.
+Leaving the Chiantigiana road and taking the SR429 you will find Radda in Chianti, which, even today, preserves its original medieval look.
+The ancient walls still defend the center and many maze-like streets.
 The Palazzo del Podestà overlooks the main square together with the Romanesque Church of S. Niccolò.
 The Palazzo was the headquarters of the League of Chianti for over four centuries, as confirmed by the many coats of arms on its facade.
 Just outside the center stands the ancient Franciscan Cloister of S. Maria in Prato.

-It is really nice to get lost in Radda wandering around its medieval streets, drinking a glass of wine while looking at the spectacular panorama of the vineyard covered hills that surround the town.
+It is really nice to get lost in Radda wandering around its medieval streets, perhaps indulging in a glass of wine while looking at the spectacular panorama of the vineyard-covered hills that surround the town.

 Near Radda stands the Castle of Volpaia, an ancient walled town which we recommend visiting.
 The castle in sandstone has a distinctive dark color that makes it different from other castles in Chianti.
-In spite of the marks of the numerous wars between Florence and Siena, the main structure can easily be recognised in the massive tower and one of the minor towers.
-We also recommend stopping at the Commenda of S. Eufrosino, a 14th century church transformed into a wine bar.
+In spite of the marks of the numerous wars between Florence and Siena, the main structure can easily be recognized in the massive tower and one of the minor towers.
+We suggest a stop at the Commenda of S. Eufrosino, a 14th-century church transformed into a wine bar.
 Today the Castle of Volpaia is a small tourist town where you can experience the ancient culture of wine.

 Gaiole in Chianti

 Not far from the Radda and the Castle of Volpaia stands Gaiole in Chianti, another town dating back to the Middle Ages.
-Gaiole was an important market place for the castles in the surroundings because of its position between Chianti and the Valdarno (Valley of the Arno river).
-Gaiole is still an important point of interest in this area.
-As a matter of fact, you can find many farmhouses, wine shops and wineries perfect for Chianti wine tasting and as well as lodging for your holidays.
+Gaiole was an important marketplace for the castles in the surroundings because of its position between Chianti and the Valdarno (Valley of the Arno river).
+It was also one of the three original strongholds of the League of Chianti in the 1300's.
+Gaiole is still an important point of interest in this area with wine and art festivals in the main square.

-There are many castles and fortified towns around Gaiole that deserve a visit.
-For example, the Castle of Vertine, the Castle of Meleto and the Pieve of Spaltenna can be visited, either through staying there during your holiday or through a special wine tasting and winery tour.
+There are several castles and fortified towns around Gaiole that deserve a visit.
+For example, the Castle of Vertine, the Castle of Meleto, Pieve of Spaltenna and Castello di Brolio can be visited, look into a special wine tasting and winery tour.